$ oc get managedclusters local-cluster

 compute-1 IN A 1xx.2x.2xx.1yy

-To support split-horizon DNS and NAT scenarios
+To support split-horizon DNS and NAT scenarios.

-To ensure a similar experience to standalone control planes, where you can use functions, such as the "Show Login Command" function, with the correct kubeconfig
+To ensure a similar experience to standalone control planes, where you can use functions, such as the Show Login Command

-and DNS configuration
+and DNS configuration.

-field of a HostedCluster
+parameter of a HostedCluster

 object.

-You have a valid TLS certificate that covers the DNS name that you will set in the kubeAPIServerDNSName
+You have a valid TLS certificate that covers the DNS name that you set in the kubeAPIServerDNSName

 In the specification for the HostedCluster